Thick hyperbolic 3-manifolds with bounded rank: An outline of the proof

 Remember that when unqualified, `bounded' means at most some constant depending only on $k,\epsilon$.
 The proof of Proposition \ref{no barriers implies} is what we called in \S \ref{carrierintro} the kernel of the entire paper.
 The idea is to start with an arbitrary minimal rank, minimal length carrier graph and to perform a sequence of surgeries on $X$ to eliminate all extremely long edges.
 Each surgery can increase the rank of $X$ by some constant factor, but will strictly decrease the total number of `long' edges, so that the total number of steps is at most the number of long edges in the original $X$.
 Therefore, the final carrier graph will still have rank at most some constant depending on $k$.

 Formally, the proof of Proposition \ref{no barriers implies} is a massive contradiction argument.
-We assume that there is no length bound that works, take a sequence of counterexamples $(M_i)$ to larger and larger bounds, and do the surgeries above simultaneously for each $i$ while passing to an extraordinary number of subsequences.
-Instead of adopting that perspective here, we instead explain how to perform one of the surgeries above on a single carrier graph $X \longrightarrow M$.
-Now a crucial ingredient in the surgery is Theorem \ref{chainsprop}, stated above in \S \ref{carrierintro}, which is about minimal length carrier graphs.
-However, our surgeries may produce graphs that do not have minimal length, so in order to iterate the process we need to ensure that Theorem \ref{chainsprop} still applies to the result.
+We assume that there is no length bound that works, take a sequence of counterexamples $(M_i)$ to larger and larger bounds, and do surgeries simultaneously on all $M_i$ while passing to an extraordinary number of subsequences.
+Instead of adopting that perspective here, we instead explain how to perform a single surgery on a minimal length carrier graph $X \longrightarrow M$ that reduces the number of long edges.

-\begin{named}{Corollary \ref{less long edges}, informally} If $X \longrightarrow M$ is a carrier graph to which Theorem \ref{chainsprop} applies, and $X$ has a long edge, there is a new carrier graph $X' \longrightarrow M$ with at most a uniform constant times as many edges as $X$, that still satisfies Theorem \ref{chainsprop} (maybe with a larger constant), and that has strictly fewer long edges than $X$ does. \end{named}

-Here is the idea of the proof.
 Let $X^{sh} \subset X$ be the subgraph consisting of all `short' edges, i.e.\ those with bounded length.
-Unless $X^{sh} = X$, in which case we are done, Theorem \ref{chainsprop} says that there is some long edge $e \subset X \setminus X^{sh}$ that has only a bounded amount of length outside of the hyperbolic convex hulls $CH(Y_0)$ of the adjacent components $Y_0 \subset Y$.
-For simplicity, let's assume that $e$ spends all but a bounded amount of its (large) length inside a single adjacent $CH(Y_0)$.
+Let's assume $X^{sh}\neq X$, since otherwise $X$ has bounded length and we are done.
+In \S \ref{carrierintro} above, we mentioned Theorem \ref{chainsprop}, says that there is some long edge $e \subset X \setminus X^{sh}$ that has only a bounded amount of length outside of the hyperbolic convex hulls $CH(Y_i)$ of the adjacent components $Y_0,Y_1 \subset X^{sh}$.
+For simplicity, let's assume that $e$ spends all but a bounded amount of its (large) length inside one of these, say $CH(Y_0)$.
 Replace $e$ by a geodesic segment with the same endpoints that is distance minimizing (in the cover corresponding to $\pi_1 Y_0$).
 If $e$ is still long, it must be that $CH(Y_0)$ is huge.
 One can then show that the image of $\pi_1 Y_0 \longrightarrow \pi_1 M$ contains the fundamental group of some wide product region with genus at most $\rank(\pi_1 Y_0)$ that the edge $e$ traverses soon after it leaves $Y_0$.
 By $(\star)$, all barriers of $U$ are peripheral in $M$.
 Together with Theorem \ref{double compression body theorem}, this implies that some component is a compression body with missing interior boundary.
 (So, the exterior boundary is the adjacent component of $\partial U$.)